tx4x/fs/README.md

 ## dir(path, [criteria])
 asynchronous: **dirAsync(path, [criteria])**

 Ensures that directory on given path exists and meets given criteria.
 If any criterium is not met it will be after this call.
+If any parent directory in `path` doesn't exist it will be created (like `mkdir -p`).

-**parameters:**
+**arguments:**
 `path` path to directory to examine.
 `criteria` (optional) criteria to be met by the directory.
 Is an `Object` with possible fields:
 * `empty` (default: `false`) whether directory should be empty (no other files or directories inside).
 If set to `true` and directory contains any files or subdirectories all of them will be deleted.